 Establishing Strategic Partnerships for Communities Talk Activities

-A key message for Communities Talk to Prevent Underage Drinking is that substance use affects all aspects of the community.
+A key message for Communities Talk to Prevent alcohol and other drug misuse is that substance misuse affects all aspects of the community.
 As such, reaching out to local partners and sponsors who also have a stake in community well-being can expand the resources and reach of your Communities Talk activity.

-Involving partners with varied missions in your Communities Talk activity can also help you highlight the many ways that underage drinking affects your town, its health, and its future.
+Involving partners with varied missions in your Communities Talk activity can also help you highlight the many ways that alcohol and other drug misuse affects your town, its health, and its future.

 Groups to consider include:

 Businesses—Local businesses, such as car dealerships, corporations, banks, and hotels; retail and entertainment establishments, such as bowling alleys and movie theaters; and local restaurants can be good sources for door prizes and giveaways as well as outlets for promotional materials.
 Local outlets for large chain stores, such as Target and Walmart/Sam's Club, offer small grants to nonprofit organizations in their communities.

 Colleges—Colleges can help provide volunteers, peer-to-peer education, interactive activities, media coverage, and motivation for your activity.
 Additionally, you can go to the marketing or public relations program within your local college for help with outreach strategy.
 The Public Relations Society of America has a student society, and local chapters frequently look for off-campus projects to use as learning experiences.